genealogysystems/fs-check/README.md

 To view the coverage, run `npm run coverage` then open [localhost:8080/coverage/lcov-report](localhost:8080/coverage/lcov-report).

-To view the examples, run `npm build docs` then open [localhost:8080](localhost:8080).
+To view the examples, run `npm run docs` then open [localhost:8080](localhost:8080).

 # License